 In conversation with Ar.
 Habeeb Khan – Putting the contemporary in vernacular architecture!

-Ar.
-Habeeb Khan has left a distinctive impression on the skyline of many Indian cities with his signature ‘Contemporary Vernacular’ Architecture.
+Architect Habeeb Khan has left a distinctive impression on the skyline of many Indian cities with his signature ‘Contemporary Vernacular’ Architecture.
 An award winning designer, public speaker, teacher and now the Chairman of the Council of Architecture, India – he has donned many hats!
-In an insightful interview, Prof. Habeeb Khan reveals his motivation, his working style and future prospects!
+In an insightful interview, Professor Habeeb Khan reveals his motivation, his working style and future prospects!
 Here are some excerpts!

 What does design mean to you?
 What is your design philosophy?